Esri/geodev-hackerlabs/develop/wab/add_custom_theme/lab.md

     background-color: #fff;
     }
   ```
-      Add a blue background color and opacity for the default widgets on map.
+      Add a blue background color and opacity for the default widgets on the map.

   ```CSS
     .jimu-widget-homebutton,